A Simple Tensorial Theory of Smectic C Liquid Crystals: Appendix D: Details on each simulation

 For smA cases of defects with $w=+1, \pm 1/2$ in Fig. 4(e,g-h) of the main text, we impose Dirichlet boundary conditions for the orientations:

 with $\alpha=w\vartheta$, where $\vartheta= \arctan(\frac{y}{x})$.
 The initial guess of $\delta\rho$ and $\Qvec$ is given by

 As for the smC cases of defects with $w=+1, \pm 1/2$, we fix the layering pattern from the obtained smA profile and minimise only with respect to variable $\Qvec$ without boundary conditions of $\Qvec$.
 We use the continuation method to find minimisers with $\theta_0$ taking the value of $0, 10^\circ, 20^\circ, 25^\circ$ and $30^\circ$ respectively.
-Note that in smC case of $+1$ defect, all present profiles are minimisers to the full free energy as illustrated in Eq.~(1) of the main text.
+Note that in smC case of $+1$ defect, all present profiles are minimisers to the free energy (7) of the main text.

 Due to the unavoidable appearance of dislocation structures, for the $w = -1$ case in Fig.~4(f) of the main text, it is hard to find smA or smC minimisers with $-1$ defects.
 The initial guess for smA profiles (i.e., the left panel) is set as